 That’s why we reached out to our trusted resources and asked beauty editors to spill the details on the best facials they've ever had in NYC.
-These women experiment with products and treatments on a daily, so you can imagine that when something sticks out, it's worth investigating.
+These women experiment with products and treatments on the daily, so you can imagine that when something sticks out, it's worth investigating.
 Ahead, read everything you need to know about the facials in New York that have reached top status, according to beauty editors.

 What it is: Joanna Vargas Supernova Facial

 How much it costs: $325

 "Joanna Vargas is known for her micro-current facials, a technique used to define your jawline, better pronounce your cheekbones, and refresh your eyes.
 But that’s only one component of the her Supernova facial—perhaps the best facial of my entire career.
 After cleansing, the aesthetician resurfaces your skin with a nutrient-rich liquid exfoliation, leaving it baby-smooth and super supple.
 Next, comes the microcurrent to de-puff and a medical-grade collagen mask activated with a peptide solution.
 It was cold, deeply hydrating, and plumping in all the best most sensorial ways.
 On top, the esthetician applied a molding to help keep the collagen activated.
 After about 20 minutes, she removed the molding mask and applied the Rescue Serum ($150) and used electroporation (a pulse of electricity to briefly open the pores in your cell membranes) to help the product penetrate your skin.
 Finally, it ends with cryotherapy, which increases the circulation in your skin, as well as help tighten pores, soothe inflammation, and fill in wrinkles.
 And much like giving your face an ice bath in the morning, it tightens the skin and encourages lymphatic drainage.
 It was very cold.
 Like, very, very cold.
 But felt good and invigorating at the same time.
 The results are the most glowing skin I’ve ever seen in real life.
 And it felt pampering and exquisite the entire time.
 (As an FYI, honorary mentions include the Biologique Recherche facial at Rescue Spa and Ildi Pekar’s cupping facial)."

 Gwen Flamberg, executive editor, beauty & style at US Weekly